realA10001986/Time-Circuits-Display/README.md

 - Built-in installer for default audio files in addition to OTA firmware updates
 - etc

-In the meantime, the nice folks over at circuitsetup.us decided to use this software (as "v2") for their Time Circuits Display and merged my code into their repository (apart from some sounds, of which they say they like theirs better).
+The nice folks over at circuitsetup.us decided to use this software (starting as "v2") for their Time Circuits Display and merged my code into their repository (apart from some sounds, of which they say they like theirs better).
 This means that what you see here is probably mostly identical with that circuitsetup.us has, maybe a little further ahead in development, and with some better sounds ;)

 ## Installation